anddam/git_history_visualizer/README.md

 ![](images/complete_visual_history.png)

-This is a commit range, using Python Data Analysis Library ([pandas](http://pandas.pydata.org/) using
+This is a commit range, using Python Data Analysis Library ([pandas](http://pandas.pydata.org/):

 ```python
 plot_df_commit_range = all_filenames.ix[:,'a4cb9a1':'1222c5e']